cazacov/ml-microservices-k8s/README.md

 ### Install Kubernetes

-For local installtion of Kubernetes on Ubuntu see instructions at https://microk8s.io/
+For local installation of Kubernetes on Ubuntu see instructions at https://microk8s.io/

 ### Install hadolint